Why I have illiminated glass blocks in my house

 Make sure to press the paper down well so that you have no bubbles.
 You want to make sure there is good contact everywhere with the paper and the glass.

-Apply a thickish coat (same thickness as what you put on earlier) onto the paper.
+Apply a thickish coat (the same thickness as what you put on earlier) onto the paper.
 Make sure you have applied it well on the edges.
-I finished it off with making nice horizontal strokes so that if I could see any once they dried, they would look uniform.
+I finished it off by making nice horizontal strokes so that if I could see any once they dried, they would look uniform.

 After the second coat is dry, plug in your lights!

-Put it on a timer.
-They are not that expensive anymore and there are many choices around Christmas.
+Put these lights and others on a timer.
+They are not that expensive anymore, and there are many choices around Christmas.
 I always buy lots when they are on clearance after Christmas.

 Did you put the paper notes facing the glass or away?